AriFordsham/GHCWiki/dependent-haskell.md

 There are also many works addressing the use of dependent types in Haskell.
 Here is a selection:

 - [ Dependently typed programming with singletons](http://www.cis.upenn.edu/~eir/papers/2012/singletons/paper.pdf).
 Richard A. Eisenberg and Stephanie Weirich.
 Haskell Symposium 2012.
-- \[[ https://personal.cis.strath.ac.uk/conor.mcbride/pub/hasochism.pdf](https://personal.cis.strath.ac.uk/conor.mcbride/pub/hasochism.pdf) Hasochism: The Pleasure and Pain of Dependently Typed Haskell\].
+- [ Hasochism: The Pleasure and Pain of Dependently Typed Haskell](https://personal.cis.strath.ac.uk/conor.mcbride/pub/hasochism.pdf).
 Sam Lindley and Conor McBride.
 Haskell Symposium 2013.